 Useful Notes / MS Paint

-- Due to lack of support for digitizer tablets, things tend to either look really wobbly due to the awkwardness of drawing with the mouse or too straight due to usage of line tools (a variety of techniques with the Curve tool have been developed to mitigate this).
+- Until Windows 7, due to lack of support for digitizer tablets, things tend to either look really wobbly due to the awkwardness of drawing with the mouse or too straight due to usage of line tools (a variety of techniques with the Curve tool have been developed to mitigate this).

 - Due to a lack of practical gradient shading and the difficulty of manipulating patches of colors that aren't exactly identical, colors tend to be flat.